 More law firms adopting non-legal consulting practices

-Diversification of services into non-legal or quasi-legal consulting is already a tried and tested method for law firms to generate new revenue.
+However, there’s diversification of services into non-legal or quasi.
+Legal consulting is already a tried and tested method for law firms in Asia to generate new revenue.
 The District of Columbia Bar permits Washington, DC-based law firms to maintain hybrid law and lobbying practices together with non-lawyer professionals, for example.
 And these arrangements have proven to be extremely lucrative.
-And the trail has been blazed previously by accounting firms as well.
+Moreover, the trail has been blazed previously by accounting firms as well.

-George Beaton, Head of Australia’s Beaton Global, provided a superb outline of why law firms should diversify in an article published in late 2012 in the Financial Review.
-Beaton outlined in that article why the legal services sector ought to emulate the success the accounting industry has had with consulting practices.
+George Beaton, Head of Australia’s Beaton Global, provided a superb outline of why law firms should diversify.
+It was in an article published in late 2012 in the Financial Review.
+Beaton outlined in article why the legal services sector should emulate the success the accounting industry had with consulting practices.